taiyealabi/Team4LARRYTAIYE/Team4MiniProject.md

 A repository can also be created in the User Interface from the home screen after signing into your account, and then selecting 'New' or the 'Plus' sign (+) on the top right corner of the home page.
 See file attachment called 'Create a new repository.

+Repository is the git folder inside a project.
+This Repository must have a name and a description which tracks all changes made to the files in the project.
+I also realize that all these changes made within the project file builds a history ovwhich tracks all changes made to the files in the project.
+I also realize that all these changes made within the project file builds a history ovetime.
+Meaning, if you delete the .git/ folder, then you delete your project history